 - Make sure the information in your Wealthsimple account matches the information your bank has on file

-Double check the account number, full name, SIN, residential address and date of birth.
+Double-check that your account number, full name, SIN, residential address and date of birth are up to -date.
 Ask your bank to update your details if the information doesn’t match.
 Alternatively, send us an email and we can amend the transfer form for you.

 - Create the most accurate digital signature you can

 If you notice that the signature on your transfer form is drastically different from your regular signature, then it is possible that your financial institution may reject our request.